 Wisconsin AHEC Scholars is a two-year program designed to enhance and broaden a student’s healthcare training.
 Each year as an AHEC Scholar, you’ll participate in a combination of didactic and community-based experiential training in a Wisconsin rural community and/or with underserved populations.
-Learn more: 2021-22 Scholars Overview & Checklist
+Learn more: 2022-23 Overview and Checklist

 Behavioral Health Integration

 Current and Emerging Health Issues

 We offer flexible pathways for students to complete their didactic and community-based experiential training each year.

 AHEC Scholars Cohort

 Each fall, WI AHEC accepts a new Scholars cohort ranging in size from 105-145 students.
 The Cohort will complete their first and second years on the same timeline and are referred to by the academic year of their start (e.g. 2021 Scholars cohort 4).

 AHEC Scholars Stipend